 It is the policy of the Matteson Area Public Library District in accordance with the Illinois Library Records Confidentiality Act (75 ILCS 70/1, et seq.) that all registration and circulation records of library patrons as well as other records identifying the names of library users are confidential.
 This policy is adopted to protect the right to privacy of each patron and user.
 A copy of the Act is attached hereto as Exhibit A.

 The Library will only make the foregoing library records available to an agency of federal, state or local government if:

 1)a subpoena, warrant, court order or other investigatory document is issued by a court of competent jurisdiction that shows good cause and is in proper form; or

 2)(a) if a sworn law enforcement officer states there is probable cause to believe there is imminent danger that someone will be physically harmed and that it is impractical to secure a court order as a result of an emergency;

 (b) the sworn officer making such a claim completes and signs a form (attached hereto as Exhibit B) acknowledging declaration of said emergency and acknowledging receipt of the information requested from the Library; and

 (c) the information released under signature of a sworn law enforcement officer will be limited to identifying a suspect, witness, or victim of a crime and will not include disclosure of registration or circulation records that indicate materials borrowed, resources reviewed or services used at the Library.

-The Library Director or Librarian in Charge will consult with the Library’s legal counsel to ensure compliance with the Library Records Confidentiality Act and determine the proper response.
+The Library Director or Manager in Charge will consult with the Library’s legal counsel to ensure compliance with the Library Records Confidentiality Act and determine the proper response.

 It must be further noted that Section 21.5 of the U.S.A.
 PATRIOT ACT provides federal law enforcement officers with the ability to obtain a search warrant to gain access to certain library records on the basis that the officer believes that the records sought may be related to an ongoing investigation related to terrorism or intelligence activities.